jingwenYUst/jingwenYUst.github.io/_pages/about.md

   - /about.html
 ---

-Hi there, I am Jingwen YU (于靖文), a Ph.D. candidate at [CKSRI](https://ri.hkust.edu.hk/), Hong Kong University of Science and Technology (HKUST) and affiliated with [Shenzhen Key Laboratory of Robototics and Computer Vision Lab](https://rcvlab.eee.sustech.edu.cn/) at Southern University of Science and Technology (SUSTech).
+Hi there, I am Jingwen YU (中文名：于靖文), a Ph.D. candidate at [CKSRI](https://ri.hkust.edu.hk/), Hong Kong University of Science and Technology (HKUST) and affiliated with [Shenzhen Key Laboratory of Robototics and Computer Vision Lab](https://rcvlab.eee.sustech.edu.cn/) at Southern University of Science and Technology (SUSTech).
 I am co-supervised by [Prof. Ping TAN](https://ece.hkust.edu.hk/pingtan) and [Chair Prof. Hong ZHANG (SUSTech)](https://eee.sustech.edu.cn/?view=%E5%BC%A0%E5%AE%8F&jsid=18&lang=en).
 In the meantime, I work closely with [Dr. Jianhao JIAO](https://gogojjh.github.io/), [Dr. Hengli WANG](https://hlwang1124.github.io/), [Mr. Hanjing YE](https://medlartea.github.io/), [Mr. Chao TANG](https://mkt1412.github.io/).

-My research interests lies in robotics:
+I hope to teach robots to localize themsleves in changing environments with interests in :
-- Visual Loop Closure Detection (Visual Place Recognition)
+- Visual Place Recognition (Loop Closure Detection)
+- Visual Localization and Image Matching
+- SLAM
+Reach out if you want to do research with me!

 News
 ======
-- *Jun/30/2024* : 🎉 A paper "GV-Bench: Benchmarking Local Feature Matching for Geometric Verification of Long-term Loop Closure Detection" is accepted to IROS 2024.
+- *Jun/2024* : 🎉 A paper "GV-Bench: Benchmarking Local Feature Matching for Geometric Verification of Long-term Loop Closure Detection" is accepted to IROS 2024.
+Stay tuned for the code.

-- *Apr/12/2024* : Our dataset work [FusionPortableV2](https://arxiv.org/abs/2404.08563) is released on arxiv!
+- *Apr/2024* : 🎉 Our dataset [FusionPortableV2](https://arxiv.org/abs/2404.08563) is released on arxiv!
 Check out our [website](https://fusionportable.github.io/dataset/fusionportable_v2/) see how can FPV2 boost your research toward Generalized SLAM.

 Education
 ======